imrichie/Mintage/README.md

 ## Description

-**Mintage** is an iOS application that let's you track Bitcoin price.
-The app will give you the latest Bitcoin prices in all the popular, traded currencies, so you can track how well your Bitcoin investments are doing on the go.
+**Mintage** is an iOS application that let's you track the top 3 crypto prices - BTC, ETH, and DOGE.
+The app will give you the latest prices.
+So you can track how well your crypto investments are doing on the go.

 My intent with this app is to showcase my skills in consuming RESTful APIs building a dynamic application with standard iOS controls.